 Beating off the competition

-You should start attending events and applying for insight days as soon as possible if you’re serious about launching a career in investment banking.
+You should start attending events and applying for insight days as soon as possible if you’re serious about launching a career in investment banking – deadlines usually fall in January or February.
 Investment banking is a popular career option and recruitment rounds are extremely competitive.
 You will be up against lots of bright, motivated and proactive applicants, and you will probably find yourself playing catch-up in your penultimate and final years if you don’t take advantage of the opportunities available to you now.

 Read up on banking basics and start using social media

 Aside from attending events and presentations, you can prepare for the internship application process by learning basic finance concepts and getting familiar with banking jargon.
-If you don’t know your bulls from your bears, then our helpful glossary will get you started.
+If you don’t know your bulls from your bears, then our helpful glossary and overview of the investment banking industry will get you started.

 Once you’ve grasped the basics, it would be a good idea to start following business news – you could begin with the business section of your favourite news channel or broadsheet and you could try reading publications with a strong business or finance focus, such as the Financial Times or The Economist.